rhansen-gs/sentry-cfml2-cf10/readme.md

 I also made some performance improvements, removed some unecessary code and a new level property with a default so we don't need to throw a hard error.
 Also removed the cgiVars as an option to pass in something else.
 The script has a reliance on the CGI vars being passed in and deviating from that would break the script.
+I have also implemented some basic error logging and added the 429 Too Many Requests check.

 sentry-cfml2 is a CFML client for [Sentry](<https://sentry.io/welcome/>) and it has been updated to work with Sentry's Protocol @ version 7.